d1rebear/git-featured/README.md

 ## What is feature?
 *TODO*
 ## Solution
-With `git-featured` you can perform following actions for on features:
+With `git-featured` you can perform following actions on features:
 - `clone`
 - `list`
 - `checkout`